fijter/hornet-testnet-boilerplate/README.md

 This simple guide provides instructions for running a Hornet node using `docker` and `docker-compose` connected to the Chrysalis testnet.

+** Warning: this node boilerplate is not meant for production use; please modify your setup to meet any security requirements.
+You probably want to add authentication to your web interface or avoid exposing it externally **

 ## Requirements

 You need the following to get started: